From Compassion to Confidence: How Volunteering Boosts Children and Teens’ Mental Health

 Empowering Our Children

 The importance of stable mental health for our children and teenagers cannot be understated.
 In fact, many would contend that it is just as crucial as their physical well-being.
-Insofar as it affects their social connections, emotional stability, academic performance, and self-esteem, it builds the foundation for their long-term well-being.
-By making mental health a priority and having open conversations with our children and teens, we give them the skills they need to overcome challenges, build resilience, and lay the groundwork for a healthy future.
+At Urgent Care for Children, we see every day how closely the two are connected — a child’s physical health can affect their mood, focus, and confidence, while emotional stress can sometimes show up as physical symptoms.
+For example, when a child is run down with fever, colds, or the flu, it can take a toll not just on their energy but also on their emotional resilience.
+By making mental health a priority alongside physical care, and by having open conversations with our children and teens, we give them the skills they need to overcome challenges, build resilience, and lay the groundwork for a healthy future.

 Positive Effects of Volunteering